bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 Figuratively, it can be divided into two layers.

-The *first layer* – data processing – is provided by Stream Juggler Platform. .
+The *first layer* – data processing – is provided by the Stream Juggler Platform.
 At this layer the data processing itself is performed via custom modules.
 The ingested data is transformed into streams, processed and sent to an external storage.
 Data transformation and computation are the two major tasks of this layer.

 This layer is marked with green in the diagram.
 More information on module workflow you can find at the :ref:`Modules` page.